DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_StressStrain.rst

 Here, the *i*-th row provides the divergence vector for the *i*-th stress tensor.
-See `the full documentation <Elasticipy.SecondOrderTensor.html#Elasticipy.SecondOrderTensor.SecondOrderTensor.div>`_ for details about this of this function.
+See `the full documentation <Elasticipy.SecondOrderTensor.html#Elasticipy.SecondOrderTensor.SecondOrderTensor.div>`_ for details about this function.

 .. _strain_rotations:

 Apply rotations
 ---------------
 Rotations can be applied on the tensors.
 If multiple rotations are applied at once, this results in tensor arrays.
-Rotations are defined by ``scipy.transform.Rotation``.
+Rotations are defined by ``scipy.transform.Rotation`` (see `here <https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html>`_ for details).

     >>> from scipy.spatial.transform import Rotation